Shabbat shalom everyone,

 In ancient times, between humanity’s ages of local chieftains and the time of the first kings of cities and countries, a king was the general of their people’s army.
 This was the original position that the king of Israel was supposed to have.

-In our modern western system, political governance covers virtually all aspects of our lives, and religious leaders only deal with spiritual matters (which means that for most people in a secular society, religious leaders have no relevance at all).
+In our modern western system, political governance covers most aspects of our lives, and religious leaders only deal with spiritual matters (which means that for most people in a secular society, religious leaders have no relevance at all).
 Israelite society was structured differently.
 For practical purposes, there were three equal branches of power:

 Religious branch: this was headed by the High Priest.
 It was in charge of spiritual matters, as well as taxation for social welfare and religious purposes (social welfare was the responsibility of the religious community).